 DADA2: Fast, accurate, single-nucleotide resolution for amplicon data

 The DADA2 algorithm for the inference of exact amplicon sequence variants (ASVs) from amplicon data is implemented in the dada2 R package available in Bioconductor.
 The core algorithm replaces the traditional OTU picking step in 16S/18S/ITS marker-gene surveys with the inference of the exact sequences present in the sample after errors are removed.
 Accessory functions in the R package remove chimeras and assign taxonomy.
 In addition to the improvements in taxonomic resolution and accuracy, DADA2 improves on OTU methods by increasing the reproducibility, reusability and comprehensiveness of marker-gene analysis.
-The dada2 R package is actively supported and maintained.
+The dada2 R package is actively supported and maintained, and a QIIME2 plugin is also available.
 Please see the dada2 web site for details and current developments.

 decontam: Statistical identification of contaminant sequences in marker-gene and metagenomics data